SolaceHarmony/ZLib.kotlin/docs/API.md

 ---

-*For more examples and usage patterns, see the [test files](../src/commonTest/kotlin/ai/solace/zlib/test/) in the project repository.*
+*For more examples and usage patterns, see the test file [Adler32Test.kt](../src/commonTest/kotlin/ai/solace/zlib/test/Adler32Test.kt) and other tests in that directory.*